-3. Toxicity: The biggest problems with drugs in general are due to their toxicity and side effects.New studies show its feasibility.[7#New Clo2 safety evaluation 2017] Although the toxicity of chlorine dioxide is known for mass inhalation, there is not a single clinically proven death even at high doses from oral ingestion.[8#Controlled Clinical Evaluations of Clo2 in Man] The LD50 is considered to be 292 mg per kilogram for 14 days, where its equivalent in a 50 kg adult would be 15,000 mg per two weeks of a gas dissolved in water (something almost impossible). .[9# toxicity of clo2 and clorite ions] The sub toxic oral doses used are around 50 ppm dissolved in 100 ml of water 10 times a day which is equivalent to 0.5 g per day.
-When chlorine dioxide is dissociated it breaks down into neglectable amount of common salt (NaCL) and oxygen(O2) within the human body.
+3. Toxicity: The biggest problems with drugs in general are due to their toxicity and side effects.New studies show its feasibility.[7#New Clo2 safety evaluation 2017] Although the toxicity of chlorine dioxide is known for mass inhalation, there is not a single clinically proven death even at high doses from oral ingestion.[8#Controlled Clinical Evaluations of Clo2 in Man] The LD50 is considered to be 292 mg per kilogram for 14 days, where its equivalent in a 50 kg adult would be 15,000 mg per two weeks of a gas dissolved in water (something almost impossible).
+[9# toxicity of clo2 and clorite ions] The sub toxic oral doses used are around 50 mg dissolved in 100 ml of water 10 times a day which is equivalent to 0.5 g per day. (and therefore only 1/30 of the above LD50 dose of 15 g ClO2 per day).

+Chlorine dioxide dissociates, it decomposes in the human body in a few hours into an insignificant amount of common salt (NaCL) and oxygen(O2) within the human body.
 Measurements of venous blood gas have indicated that the affected patient's lung oxygenation capacity is substantially improved.